 Orthodontic treatments are used to correct malocclusion, a condition more commonly known as a bad bite.
 The length of treatment time varies depending on the severity of the bite problem.
+A common question that arises is how long does orthodontic treatment take?

 What is a “bad bite”?